luslab/oz-bulk-rnaseq/I. DE Visualisation.md

 ```
 # PCA Plot

 Visualise sample-sample distances with the Principal Components Analysis (PCA).
-Data points represents samples in 2D spread in 2 directions: x-axis = PC1;
+Data points represents samples in 2D spread in 2 directions: x-axis = PC1; y-axis = PC2. % of total variance is printed in axis label.
+These dont add to 100% as there are more dimension containing remaining variance.

  - Complementary approach to assess if samples have greater variance between experimental and control conditions than between replicates.
  - Aim is to **identify groups of features** (eg genes) that have something in common, such as expression patterns across different samples.